 EDUC-F 200 Examining Self as a Teacher (3 cr.)
+Designed to help a student make a career decision, better

 Designed to help a student make a career decision, better conceptualize the kind of teacher the student wishes to become, and reconcile any preliminary concerns that may be hampering a personal examination of self as teacher.
 Students will design a major portion of their work.